 When a membership is held jointly , upon the death of one, such membership shall be deemed to be held solely by the survivor(s) with the same effect as though such membership had been originally issued solely to the surviving Member(s), as the case may be, and the joint membership certificate may be surrendered by the survivor and upon the recording of such death on the books of the Cooperative the certificate may be reissued to and in the name of such survivor(s); provided, however, that the estate of the deceased shall not be released from any membership debts or liabilities to the Cooperative.

 Any Member may withdraw from membership upon compliance with such uniform terms and conditions as the Board of Directors may prescribe.
-The Board of Directors of the Cooperative may, by the affirmative vote of not less than two-thirds of all the Directors, expel any Member who fails to comply with any of the provisions of the Articles of Association, Bylaws, Cooperative Policies, or rules and regulations adopted by the Board of Directors, but only if such Member shall have been given written notice by the Secretary of the Cooperative that such failure makes the Member liable to expulsion and such failure shall have continued for at least ten days after such notice was given.
+The Board of Directors of the Cooperative may, by the affirmative vote of not less than two-thirds of all the Directors, expel any Member who fails to comply with any of the provisions of the Articles of Association, Bylaws, Cooperative Policies, or rules and regulations adopted by the Board of Directors, but only if such Member shall have been given written or electronic notice by the Secretary of the Cooperative that such failure makes the Member liable to expulsion and such failure shall have continued for at least ten days after such notice was given.

 The membership of a Member who for a period of six (6) months after service is available and has not purchased electric energy from the Cooperative, or of a Member who has ceased to purchase energy from the Cooperative, may be cancelled by majority vote of the Board of Directors.

-SECTION 9.
-ELECTRONIC COMMUNICATION WITH MEMBERS.
-Electronic communications may include but are not limited to notices of annual and special meetings, Policies, Board motions and resolutions, and ballots for voting.
+SECTION 11.
+ELECTRONIC COMMUNICATION AND USE OF REMOTE COMMUNICATIONS TECHNOLOGY .
+Electronic communications may include but are not limited to notices of annual and special meetings, Policies, Board motions and resolutions, notices of termination, and ballots for voting.
 A Member electing to receive communication via electronic format shall provide written authorization to the Cooperative, supply a valid electronic address, and agree to waive communication with the Cooperative exclusively by United States mail.

+The annual meeting of the Members , any special meeting, or meetings of the Board of Directors can use remote communications technology which means communication made electronically, by conference call, internet, remote technology, or other communication: (1) permitting the Cooperative to verify that each person or Entity participating in the meeting is a Member; and (2) permitting Members and/or Directors the reasonable opportunity to read or hear the proceedings substantially concurrent with their occurrence, vote on matters submitted to the Members, ask questions, and/or make comments.

 ARTICLE II